 Buchanan, Tom (2000) Internet research: Self-monitoring and judgments of attractiveness.
 Behavior Research Methods, Instruments & Computers, 32 (4). pp. 521-527.
 ISSN 0743-3808Full text not available from this repository.

 Two studies examined the relationship between self-monitoring and factors influencing romantic attraction to others.
 In Study 1, participants completed an Internet-mediated version of the Self-Monitoring Scale (Gangestad & Snyder, 1985) and indicated which of two people (one physically attractive, one with a more desirable personality) they found most attractive.
 Results matched previous findings (Snyder, Berscheid, & Glick, 1985), but the effect was smaller.
 Study 2, a paper-and-pencil replication of Study 1, examined whether the weaker effect was due to Internet mediation and found no differences in the choices made by high and low self-monitors.
 Results suggested that while determinants of attraction may vary for different populations, Internet research methods can tap the same phenomena as traditional laboratory studies.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||01 Sep 2011 13:40|